 In recent years, some Turkish people started making donations to charitable organizations instead of sacrificing animals.
 Many people in Turkey take special care to help the poor during the Sacrifice Feast.

 People usually wear their best clothes during the Sacrifice Feast.
 They welcome guests to their homes or visit relatives or friends during the holiday.
 Many people in Turkey reserve the first day of the feast for visiting their closest relatives.
 Young people greet their older relatives and neighbours by kissing their hand as a sign of respect.

 If you find yourself in Turkey during Kurban Bayramı, the chances are that you will not actually see the sacrifice of animals unless you head off to the rural areas.

 Banks, the Post Office (PTT) and Government offices will be closed during the holiday period but most shops and supermarkets will remain open.

-Hotels and resorts will be busy with Turkish tourists taking advantage of the nine-day public holiday and enjoying a mini break.
+Hotels and resorts will be busier with Turkish tourists taking advantage of the four-day public holiday and enjoying a mini break.

 If you plan to travel during the lead-up or end of the holiday period, public transport will be very busy so book ahead if you want to guarantee a seat on long distance bus or internal flights.